PercTruman/newClassify/README.md

 Run npm start --prefix client

 #### How to use
-You must create a new user  by using the sign-in feature.
+You must first create a new user by using the sign-in feature.
 Once signed in you can:

 1. Enter students' names for your campus using the Navigation bar's "Students" link.
 2. Enter faculty names for your campus using the Navigation bar's "Teachers" link.